Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/README.md

 # **Data Portfolio**

-Content is made 100% by yours truly, drawing from multiple data sources, and using Excel as the common analysis vector.
+Content is made 100% by yours truly, drawing from multiple data sources, and using Python and Excel for tooling.

 Source files included.